SayakaIsBaka/sayaslicer/README.md

 ## Features
 - BMSE clipboard support (copy and paste, can be used with [BMHelper](https://excln.github.io/bmhelper.html))
+- iBMSC clipboard export support (useful for markers with a resolution over 192th)
 - File drag and drop (only on Windows)
 - Offset setting
 - Arbitrary snapping (from 1/1 to 1/192)